fluidblue/passdeposit/INSTALL.md

 If you decide to host your own installation, you can do so by following the instructions below.

-## Requirements
+## Server requirements

-* SSL enabled webserver (e.g. Apache2, lighttpd, ...)
-* PHP 5.4 (or higher)
+* nginx
+* nodejs
 * MySQL 5 (or higher)

-Note: For testing PassDeposit locally, you can use XAMPP: <http://www.apachefriends.org/en/xampp.html>.
-It is however not recommended to use XAMPP for anything else then testing.

 ## Installation

 * Download the latest version from <https://github.com/fluidblue/passdeposit>
+* Install npm and gem
+* Run 'make install-tools' to install all required tools
-* Run make to compile PassDeposit.
-Details are given inside the makefile.
+* Run 'make' to compile PassDeposit.
 * Copy the build directory (not the src directory!) to your server
-* Copy php/config.sample.php to php/config.php
-* Edit php/config.php to match your server configuration

 Note: In future versions there will be an automatic installer.
 As of now, only the above method is available.